srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

 ### Keyspace
-schema or collection of tables.
+schema or collection of tables. it has two properties 1.replication,2.durable_write
 Basic attributes are
 1. Replication factor − denotes number of machines in cluster that will receive copies of same data
 2. Replica placement strategy − strategy to place replicas in the ring. its attribtes are
      - simple strategy (rack-aware strategy),